fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

       As above but also merge away on-curve points which are very close to, but not on, an added extremum

-.. method:: glyph.addReference(glyph_name[, transform])
+.. method:: glyph.addReference(glyph_name[, transform, selected])

    Adds a reference to the specified glyph into the current glyph.
-Optionally specifying a transformation matrix
+Optionally specifying a transformation matrix and whether the reference is to be marked selected in the UI and related API calls.

 .. method:: glyph.addHint(is_vertical, start, width)